ghevcoul/ghevcoul.github.io/falalala.md

 We will be providing _so many_ waffles.
 Please come with waffle toppings to share and make our delicious waffles even better.

+If you'd like to participate, also bring a white elephant gift.

 If you have a waffle maker, please bring it so we can make waffles faster.
 Our 20 year old one can only go so fast.